RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 * OpenAI API
 * MidJourney
 * Bing Image Generator (because it's free)
-* CoPilot (because it's free)
+* Copilot (because it's free)

 Out of these I've gotten the most used results from my own OpenAI API integration, mainly because I can tweak the settings exactly and I can easily go through my prompts and re-run with minor tweaks.
 Taking advantage of original and revised prompts is what makes the difference here I think.
-Although it uses Dall-E-3 like Bing IC and CoPilot the API seems to produces better results, but that could just be the luck of the draw.
+Although it uses Dall-E 3 like Bing IC and Copilot the API seems to produces better results, but that could just be the luck of the draw.
 I also found that the security limits are dialed down a bit in the API vs the Microsoft offerings so I can get more subversive and slightly more violent prompts  through than the public AIs (any mention of 'blood' seems to trigger the public AIs).

 That said while I'm fleshing out ideas for images I often use Bing Image Creator first, then pop it into my API integration where I usually end up with the final result.